Fleas, Ticks, and Heartworms... oh my!

 Don't forget- cats are also targets for this potentially fatal parasite!

 Year round heartworm prevention and annual testing is by far the cheapest option towards the battle of heartworms.
-Testing is simple and can be done at our Newton office within 20 minutes!
+Testing is simple and can be done at our Bondurant or Newton office within 20 minutes!